-Covid-19 and the UK Property Market
+COVID-19 and the UK Property Market

-Covid-19 and the UK Property Market
+How COVID-19 Has Affected the UK Property Market

 The UK has faced a lot of uncertainty over the past few years, with Brexit and the 2019 general election causing many to question the strength of property investment.